stu247/spl/README.md

 #####Dependencies

 This utility uses the SoCo module version 0.11.1 (https://github.com/SoCo/SoCo) to control the Sonos speakers.
 SoCo is available via pip, see the web page for details.
-Spl was written for Python 2.7.
+Spl runs on Python 2.7 and 3.